CZ 457 Rimfire Accuracy

 CZ 457 Accuracy

-When I received the rifle, I temporarily mounted a Leupold VX-3i 3.5-10x40mm scope knowing that it would need to be replaced down the road.
-With its fixed parallax, it made it hard to focus at 50 yards and under.
+When I received the rifle, I temporarily mounted a Leupold VX-3i 3.5-10x40mm scope, knowing that it would need to be replaced down the road.
+Its fixed parallax made it hard to focus at 50 yards and under.
 Blurry crosshairs are frustrating.
 I decided to try the Athlon Neos Rimfire scope and am really happy with it.
-It has adjustable parallax and allowed me to have a clear sight picture down to 10 yards!
+It has adjustable parallax and allows me to have a clear sight picture down to 10 yards!

 The Athlon NEOS: The Best & Most Affordable Rimfire Scope on the Market?